superbrown/tag-based-logger/README.md

 **a Java logging framework wrapper that allows logging based on tags**

-The idea is to make it easier to locate log entries of interest by assigning them tags when they're generated.
+The idea behind this is to make it easier to locate log entries of interest by assigning them tags when they're generated.
 Tags can also be used to designate special handling for particular entries (more on that later).

 For example: